colmdoyle/fb-diagnostics/README.md

 Source code for a Facebook App that can be used to test various APIs + features of Facebook Social Apps.

+You can see it running on a Page Tab [here](https://www.facebook.com/colmstestpage/app_120999667956026)